colbylwilliams/devbox-images/README.md

 To get started, [fork][fork] this repository.

 _NOTE: The workflow that builds and publishes the images [is only triggered](.github/workflows/build_images.yml#L8-L10) if files the `/images` or `/scripts` folders change.
-After completing the steps below, modify any file within those two folders to initiate a build._
+After completing the steps below, modify any file within those two folders (like changing the `version` in the `image.yml` files) to initiate a build._

 ## Azure Compute Gallery